luminos-software/abyss/README.md

 ### Offline support

-Mark the repository action as offline-capable in `config/abyss.ts`:
+Mark the repository method as offline-capable in `config/abyss.ts`:

 ```typescript
 const offlineCalls = {